 Side effects such as soreness at the injection site, achiness or joint pain, fatigue, slight fever, chills, or nausea are normal and not cause for concern.
 They're a sign that your body is learning an immune response—as it’s supposed to do.
 If you get side effects, they generally subside within 1-2 days.
 Vaccine-induced immunity is far better than getting infected because the risk of complications from natural infection with COVID greatly outweighs any slight risk of side effects from COVID-19 vaccines.

-• Everyone ages 6 months and older, regardless of whether they are high risk for severe COVID-19, should talk to their healthcare provider about what's best for them based on age, vaccination history, and other factors.
+Everyone ages 6 months and older, regardless of their high risk for severe COVID-19, should talk to their healthcare provider about what's best for them based on age, vaccination history, and other factors.
+We provide evidence-based information and are required to follow CDC's vaccine recommendations; we also are committed to ongoing vaccine access and affordability.

 For additional prevention strategies, click here.